molybdenumsoftware/.github/profile/README.md

 > An open source Rust mob programming collective

-You pay us and we contribute to open source Rust project.
+You pay us and we contribute to an open source Rust project.
 We honor both your priorities and the project's existing commitments.

 ## In public